 Minimum entry requirements:

-Five GCSEs at Level 4 – 9, to include either Maths, Science or English at Level 5 or above
+Five GCSEs at Grades 4 – 9, to include either Maths, Science or English at Grade 5 or above

 • With any A-Level subjects, including Sociology, Applied Science and Criminology